-We entered Jewel Cave by an elevator that dropped us deep into the earth and from there, exited onto a metal platform in a spacious cavern.
+Jewel Cave's elevator will drop you deep into the earth and into a spacious cavern.
 True to its name, the walls of Jewel Cave sparkle.

-Jewel Cave also has a nice collection of one of my favorite features: Cave Bacon!
-If you haven't seen it, cave bacon is a translucent ribbon of minerals growing from the walls of the cave.
-The variation in color looks a lot like bacon fat.
+Jewel Cave has a nice collection of one of my favorite features: Cave Bacon!
+Cave bacon is a translucent ribbon of minerals growing from the walls of the cave and it looks a lot like bacon.
 Cave Popcorn follows the same logic and can also be found in Jewel Cave.

-There is no fee to enter the monument, but there is a per-person fee for the cave tour.
-There are several different tours with different lengths and fees.
+There is no fee to enter the monument, but there is a per-person fee for the cave tours.
 We took the Scenic Tour.

-We did not originally plan to see Wind Cave, but pouring rain changed our plans.
-The weather is always the same in a cave!
-We enjoyed our tour of Wind Cave just as much as Jewel Cave, and were not able to choose a favorite.
+We enjoyed our tour of Wind Cave just as much as Jewel Cave on our first Black Hills trip and were not able to choose a favorite.